Collins Heating & Cooling

 The new Collins site will be in the "Good" range or better.
 Faster site = higher on Google = more calls from phones.

-Job postings tell us which competitors are expanding and investing in growth:
+Job postings tell us which competitors are hiring and getting bigger:

 Company Hiring?
 Open Positions What It Means